Search

 It’s proving a challenge for industry to keep up with the tidal wave of child privacy and safety bills at the state level.
 Privacy professionals need to align the different requirements as each one passes, and online services need to shape up or face enforcement actions and fines.
 Children’s codes are at the center of the changing privacy landscape in relation to child privacy and safety protections.

-California’s Age-Appropriate Design Code Act (CA AADCA), based on the UK Children’s Code, is due to come into force in July this year though industry and big tech push back has led to an injunction which the state is now appealing.
+California’s Age-Appropriate Design Code Act (CA AADCA), based on the UK Children’s Code, was due to come into force in July this year though industry and big tech push back has led to an injunction which the state is now appealing.
 Increasingly opposition is voicing concerns around the first amendment claiming that the CA AADCA and others that follow in its footsteps undermine free speech.
 The concept of best interests of the child is not defined in US law unlike in most other jurisdictions where United Nations Convention of the Rights of Children has been ratified and enshrines the best interest’s definition.
 The CA AADCA and other proposed state codes may be “tweaked” as a result but regardless the wave of changes to bring privacy and safety measures to protect younger users is not going to be held back.

-The Maryland Age-Appropriate Design Code Act or Kid’s Code which passed last month appears to have made several “tweaks” in attempt to avoid the same push back and an injunction.
+The Maryland Age-Appropriate Design Code Act or Kid’s Code which passed in May appears to have made several “tweaks” in attempt to avoid the same push back and an injunction.
 For example, the best interests of the child is replaced by requirements for a “duty of care”.
 The means that the design of an online service should not result in: reasonably foreseeable and material physical or financial harm to children; reasonably foreseeable and severe psychological or emotional harm to children; a highly offensive intrusion on the reasonable privacy expectations of children, or discrimination against children based upon race, color, religion, national origin, disability, gender identity, sex, or sexual orientation.

 While Data Processing Impact Assessments are a requirement as they are in other Codes, Maryland Kid’s Code includes the need to describe the steps the online service has taken and will take to comply with the duty to act in the best interests of children.
 The Kid’s Code does not include an express mandate for age assurance.